 11. Seal number on inlet, outlet, wash connections and vents; and

 All cans of raw milk from individual dairy farms shall be identified by the name or number of the individual milk producer.

 Each milk tank truck containing milk shall be accompanied by documentation, weigh ticket or manifest, which shall include the IMS BTU Identification Number(s) or the IMS Listed Milk Plant Number, for farm groups listed with a milk plant.

 There are specific rules that must be followed if a company wishes to make claims around the use of rBST.
-The basic premise is that the public have right to know so any claims need to be accurate.
+The basic premise is that the public has the right to know if rBST is in their food and any claims need to be accurate.
 Because rBST is a legal product the labeling is done on products that are made from milk produced by cattle that have not been treated with rBST.
 The rules specify an affidavit-based program to assure the integrity of any labeling the rules can be downloaded by clicking here.